 Visit of the Duke & Duchess of York to Brighton, 1924

 Photographers, 26 Market Street, Brighton.
 The Brighton Camera Exchange occupied the ground floor of 26 Market Street, very near the Town Hall.
 A Mrs E. B. Butler lived above and let out rooms to boarders.
 The firm is first listed in Brighton Directories in 1924, but it opened for business during the previous year, in time to publish cards of the Brighton Carnival and a set showing each of the footballers selected for the 1923-4 Brighton & Hove Albion team.
-The firm's name suggests that it sold cameras, but this has not been confirmed; it certainly sold photographic materials.
+The firm's name suggests that it sold cameras, but this has not been confirmed; it certainly sold photographic materials and undertook portraiture at clients' homes.
 An important part of its trade was photographing business premises (for example, the Portslade bus depot), theatrical performances and entertainments, and doubtless also civic functions.

 Early in 1924 the firm started issuing cards showing groups of spectators at Brighton and Hove Albion football matches.
 The photographs were taken before kick-off and included numbered signs marked "Brighton Camera Exchange, 26 Market Street" to enable the spectators to identify which card to buy as a souvenir after the match.
 In 1925 a well-designed card was issued showing the Albion's Cup-Tie team.